A geometric model of tube categories: Geometric intersection numbers as dimensions of extension groups

-A crossing between two oriented arcs $\alpha,\beta$ in an oriented surface $X$ is called \emph{positive} if the orientation arising from the pair of tangents to the arcs at the crossing point is compatible with the orientation of $X$; it is \emph{negative} otherwise.
+If $X$ is oriented, a crossing between two oriented arcs $\alpha,\beta$ in $X$ in general position is called \emph{positive} if the orientation arising from the pair of tangents to the arcs at the crossing point is compatible with the orientation of $X$; it is \emph{negative} otherwise.
 Figure~\ref{f:crossingtypes} illustrates the two kinds of crossing for arcs in the plane (or $\U$).
-We remark that the sign of a crossing in $\An$ is the same for either the orientation we gave $\An$ in Section \ref{ssec:universalcover} (i.e. compatible with that on $\Cn$) or the orientation inherited from its embedding into the plane.
+We remark that the sign of a crossing in $\An$ is the same for either the orientation we gave $\An$ in Section \ref{ssec:universalcover} (i.e.\ compatible with that on $\Cn$) or the orientation inherited from its embedding into the plane.

-Two arcs $\alpha$ and $\beta$ in a surface $X$ are said to be in \emph{general position} provided they intersect each other only transversely and have no multiple points of intersection.
-We denote this by writing $\alpha\pitchfork\beta$.
-The \emph{geometric intersection number} of two arcs $\alpha$ and $\beta$, denoted $I_X(\alpha,\beta)$ is defined by:

-This is finite (see e.g.~\cite[\S3]{gp}).
-We similarly define $I_X^+(\alpha,\beta)$ as the minimum number of positive crossings and $I_X^-(\alpha,\beta)$ in terms of the number of negative crossings (in the case where the arcs are oriented).